21 Peru Travel Tips: What to Know Before Your First Trip

 14) Learn some Spanish.

-Peru is a multi-lingual country whose official language is Spanish.
+Peru is a multilingual country, with Spanish as its official language.
 It would be helpful to know a few basic Spanish phrases.
 The indigenous languages, Quechua and Aymara, are also widely spoken.

 Electricity